 Are There Any Sane Alternatives For Smokers?

 I’m not a health freak, nor am I a high and mighty non-smoker who takes great pleasure in chastising those who are addicted to tobacco.
 I think everyone has the right to choose his or her own lifestyle including diet selections, religious beliefs, living standards, sexual preference, and vices (including smoking).
 While I’ve been known to write a few articles in favor of Green Living and Healthful Activities, I also know we’re not all saints.
 So where am I going here?
 Well…as usual I have a suggestion regarding an alternative solution to smoking.

 If you haven’t as yet looked into the benefits of smokeless electronic cigarettes, now may be the time.
 For example, the most reputable electronic cigarette companies, provide vapers with up to 400 puffs of smoke-like vapor – equivalent to up to 30 traditional cigarettes or 1.5 packs of traditional cigarettes.
-Great vaping brands such as V2 and Vaporfi offer great vapor products that are very cost effective.
+Great vaping brands such as Vaporfi offer great vapor products that are very cost effective.
 The cost of smoking e-cigs is as as low as $1.81 for the equivalent of a pack of traditional cigarettes.

 Electronic Cigarettes are becoming well known and accepted throughout the world.
 The fact that the American Tobacco industry and big pharma has organized such a strong lobby against them simply means that a 100% legal, powerful competitor is becoming a serious threat.

 So if you are a smoker, you owe it to yourself and to your loved ones to read up on the benefits of electronic cigarettes and how millions have found a worthy alternative to smoking tobacco cigarettes.

 Thanks for the visit!
 I welcome legitimate comments below and am happy to answer any questions or concerns you might have.